 - Get your Passport and start saving your pennies

-- Choose a Destination and Date / do the research and choose a Cruise Line
+- Choose a Destination and Date / do the research and your Travel Planner will help choose a Cruise Line for your style

-- Select a Cabin and read all the FAQ Insurance is usually a good idea to add
+- Select a Cabin and read all the FAQ Insurance is usually a good idea to add to protect your investment

 - Select a Hotel and transportation for the Airport and Cruise port

-- Buy Airline tickets or alternate transportation
+- Your Agent can help you Buy Airline tickets or alternate transportation

 - Pick your excursions and check the weather for the time of travel